 The Association is party to legal action arising in the ordinary course of operations.
 While it is not feasible to predict the outcome of all actions at the end of the fiscal period, it is the opinion of management that the resolution of these matters will not have a material adverse effect on the operations of the Association.
-Subsequent to year-end, the Association reached two settlements relating to these matters.
-Others remain ongoing.
-An accrual related to known settlement amounts has been recorded in the October 31, 2023 financial statements; the remaining settlements are not determinable at this time.
+An accrual related to known settlement amounts has been recorded in the October 31, 2024 financial statements; the remaining settlements are not determinable at this time.